pedromiguelcp/pedromiguelcp/README.md

-- 👋 Hi, my name is Pedro Pereira and I'm from Portugal.
+- 👋 Hi, my name is Pedro Pereira.

 - 👀 I’m interested in Embedded System and Hardware Acceleration.